hkim-dev/hkim-dev.github.io/_posts/2024-06-07-Creating Toast Notifications in a Next.js Project with createPortal.md

 # Step 2.
 Create the Toast Portal with `createPortal`
 Import the `Toast` component we just created.
 We use React's `createPortal` to render toast notifications at a root level so they appear above all other components.
 In this code, the root-level container is selected using `querySelector`.
-Read more about `createPortal` here: <https://react.dev/reference/react-dom/createPortal>
+Read more about `createPortal` here: <https://react.dev/reference/react-dom/createPortal>.

 Also note that the `mounted` variable is in place to check if the DOM is available before we try to query it.
 The `mounted` state is set to `true` after the initial render.
-For more details on using portals in Next.js refer to the offical example [here](https://github.com/vercel/next.js/blob/main/examples/with-portals/components/ClientOnlyPortal.js).
+For more details on using portals in Next.js refer to the [offical example](https://github.com/vercel/next.js/blob/main/examples/with-portals/components/ClientOnlyPortal.js).

 ```typescript
 "use client";